k4yt3x/video2x/README.md

 # Video2X Video Enlarger

+## WARNING: Version 2.1.1 might be unstable.

+A test is undergoing for version 2.1.1 to verify is stability.
+Please wait patiently for us to finish the tests.
+It shouldn't take longer than half a day.

 ### This software is currently designed for Windows.

-## 2.0.5 (October 21, 2018)
+## 2.1.1 (October 22, 2018)

-- Updated video2x for avalon framework 1.6.2

-## 2.0.2 (Aug 10, 2018)

-- Changed enlarging mechanism from factor to resolution
-- Fixed audio merging errors
+- Fixed video stream and audio stream indexing issues.

+## 2.1.0 (October 22, 2018)

+- Added multithreading.

 ## Description